soniakhan7/project-site/README.md

 ## Application Architecture:
 - We are using 2 App Engine services for the frontend and backend.
 - We are additionally using secrets manager to hold our API key and call it within the code.
+- Firebase allows us to use Auth to store use credentials and their data

 ![App Struct](https://github.com/soniakhan7/bhealth-app/blob/main/app_struct.png)